-Dell pushed its way further into the gaming market with the introduction of a high-end notebook that utilizes the Intel Pentium 4 Extreme Edition processor.
+Round Rock, Texas - Dell pushed its way further into the gaming market with the introduction today of a high-end notebook that utilizes the Intel Pentium 4 Extreme Edition processor.

-Dell is touting the Inspiron XPS as a top-of-the-line unit.
-In the XPS' ultimate configuration, it is powered by a 3.4GHz Pentium 4 Extreme Edition with Hyper-Threading Technology chip and has an 800MHz front-side bus for fast memory processing and image rendering.
-It has 2GB of DDR Dual Channel RAM, a 15.4-inch display and a choice of several high-end graphic cards.
+Dell is touting the Inspiron XPS as a top of the line unit.
+In the XPS’ ultimate configuration, the it is powered by a 3.4GHz Pentium 4 Extreme Edition with HyperThreading Technology chip.
+It also has an 800MHz front side bus for fast memory processing and image rendering, it has 2GB of DDR Dual Channel RAM, a 15.4-inch display and a choice of several high-end graphic cards.
 Dell is now offering this model at $2,500, after $250 rebate.

 Dell entered the gaming PC market last September with its introduction of the Dimension XPS.